Pirro Çako: Personal life

 Çako was the former husband of the soprano, Inva Mula whom he married in 1987.
 According to their divorce files, Çako separated from Mula in 2007 and a divorce was completed in 2010 after 23 years of marriage. Çako and Mula have a son, Anthony Çako, born in 1995 in Paris France, where the couple shared a dwelling.

-Albums
+Albums discography

 Çako published his first album Herët a vonë (Sooner or Later) in June 2004.
 The album contains 15 songs, solos and duos with Rovena Dilo, Mariza Ikonomi, Redon Makashi, as well as Çako's former wife Inva Mula, a well-known soprano.

 In 2006, he issued a second album Mos më krahaso (Don't Compare Me), a set of 12 songs, including the joyful "Letër Dashurie" (Love Letter).

+In 2023 Çako released a triptych, consisting of three distinct songs, providing a musical journey through the recent years of his life.
+The first track, "Shpirt", is a poignant exploration of love, accompanied by unique guitar and string elements.
+Followed by "Tjeter Njeri", a composition that highlights his new life in a soul-stirring ballad that resonates with its emotive depth and haunting melody.
+The last songs of the triptych is called "Radio ne Qiell".